bluesky-social/pds/SANDBOX.md

 This is a developer sandbox and is meant for technical users.
 Do not promote your service as being a way for non-technical users to use Bluesky.

-## Other

-* Do not mirror sandbox did:plcs to production
+## Do not mirror sandbox did:plcs to production

 ## Status and Wipes